sacredheartsc/selfhosted/README.md

 All services authenticate against the local FreeIPA domain.
 On a domain-joined workstation, Kerberos/GSSAPI is used for single sign-on.

-The [common.yml](playbooks/common.yml) playbook is a prerequisite for all services.
-It joins the host to FreeIPA, adds the local yum repos, configures DNS and NTP, etc.

 ## Todo